AJR3292/Technical-Writing/assignment04.md

 Enter the preferred amount you want to 'withdraw' Example:100 / 200 / 500.
-10000 INR is the maximum amount you can **-withdraw-** in one transaction.
+10000 INR is the maximum amount you can **withdraw** in one transaction.

 Collect your cash from the 💰 dispenser.